rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    <a name="SikulixScripting"></a>

 0. Create a Git folder to hold scripts.
+In real life, you should create a folder containing the name of the app under test.

    On a Mac: